ahmad9059/obsidian/7. Full-Stack Development/JavaScript/Fundamentals of JavaScript.md

   if (!value) break; // (*)
   sum += value;
 }
-alert( 'Sum: ' + sum );
+console.log( 'Sum: ' + sum );
 ```

 The `break` directive is activated at the line `(*)` if the user enters an empty line or cancels the input.
 It stops the loop immediately, passing control to the first line after the loop.
-Namely, `alert`.
+Namely, `console.log`.

 The combination “infinite loop + `break` as needed” is great for situations when a loop’s condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of its body.